PHI-Toolkit/jupyterhub-deploy-docker-localhost/README.md

 > `$ docker-compose build`

 ## Launch JupyterHub and Browse Your Brand New Notebook Server
+* To troubleshoot potential issues during first launch, use the following command:
+> `$ docker-compose up`
+* To launch jupyterhub and run it in the background:
+> `$ docker-compose up -d`

 * If localhost, go to https://localhost in your browser.
 If using a domain name, go to https://mydomain.com.
 * Sign in to GitHub using your account